AlFahimBinFaruk/OOP_All_You_Need_To_Know/java/Inheritance/src/readme.md

 * Inheritance is an important pillar of OOP(Object-Oriented Programming).
   It is the mechanism  by which one class is allowed to inherit the features(fields and methods) of another class.
 * Important terminology:
+    * **Class:** Class is a set of objects which shares common characteristics/ behavior and common properties/ attributes.
+Class is not a real-world entity.
+It is just a template or blueprint or prototype from which objects are created.
     * **Super Class:** The class whose features are inherited is known as a superclass(or a base class or a parent class).
     * **Sub Class:** The class that inherits the other class is known as a subclass(or a derived class, extended class, or child class).
 The subclass can add its own fields and methods in addition to the superclass fields and methods.